FCN+: Global Receptive Convolution Makes FCN Great Again: Experiments

 \subsection{Results on Cityscapes}

-Table~\ref{table:sota} also shows the comparison on Cityscapes.
-It is clear that our FCN+ improves the FCN by 5.40\%, and achieves comparable or better performance than all the competitors.
-It is worth noting that our FCN+ beats the latest DEST~\cite{yang2022depth}, which adopts a strong transformer backbone (SMIT-B5), by 5.25.
-The superiority attributes to the GRC for capturing global context.
-Compared with DeepLabV3+~\cite{chen2018encoder}, our FCN+ achieves slightly worse performance, but FCN+ does not need complicated decoders as in DeepLabV3+, thus more efficient.
-This verifies that even without complicated decoders, the FCN+ can effectively deal with the challenges of objects' scale variation and confusion boundaries.
+Table~\ref{table:sota} also shows the comparison on Cityscapes. { Except for the methods compared on ADE20K, we further compare with DDRNet~\cite{pan2022deep} from 2022 which also seeks to enlarge the receptive field of convolution. } It is clear that our FCN+ improves the FCN by 5.40\%, and achieves the second best performance among all the competitors. { Notably, FCN+ can achieve better performance than DDRNet and Swin Transformer-based SeMask.
+This means that our GRC can effectively improve the performance of convolutional neural networks like FCN to beat the latest transformers, which illustrates the effectiveness of the GRC-based network over the transformer-based methods in some scenarios.
+Our GRC and FCN+ only use a simple decoder of FCN head~\cite{mmseg2020}, } this verifies that even without complicated decoders, the FCN+ can effectively deal with the challenges of objects' scale variation and confusion boundaries.